mruiter/com.neo/README.md

 ## Change Log:

+### v 2.0.4
+**fixed:**
+Added fix from z-wave mesh driver that should fix some trouble with the dual switches and a specific firmware version

 ### v 2.0.3 - Stable Release from beta SDKv2 versions
 **update:**
 Added volume action cards for siren and doorbell mode NAS-AB01ZE